ToledoCodes/website/docs/fellowship/index.md

 ## Overview

 The Toledo Codes Fellowship bridges classroom learning with real-world experience.
-In this 6–8 week bootcamp, students design, build, and ship real client software under industry-style workflows—Git, testing, agile sprints, deployment—guided by mentors.
+In this 6–8 week bootcamp, fellows work in cross‑disciplinary teams (engineering, data, design, product) to design, ship, and measure solutions under industry-style workflows—Git, testing, agile sprints, deployment—guided by mentors.

 This fall, our first cohort launches with the Batting Cleanup project.
 A second project with the Toledo Free Press is also in development—details to be announced soon.